saitanay/gdg-ahmd/README.md

 - Add more AI actions (e.g., "Make it formal", "Make it casual")
 - Customize the Rewriter options for different writing styles
 - Add language selection for multilingual features

+## Extended Version

+An extended version of this app (`note-app-ai-extended`) is available that includes an additional AI feature: **Generate Tags** - automatically generates relevant tags/keywords from note content using the LanguageModel API with structured output.
+This demonstrates how to extend the app with additional AI capabilities following the same patterns established in this tutorial.

 ---